Admissions FAQS

 Do I need to send in my UBC Transcript?

-You do not need to request for a transcript to be sent from UBC if you are a UBC student.
-As long as we have your student number, we can access your transcripts.
+You do not need to request for a transcript to be sent from UBC if you are a UBC student; note that you need to provide your UBC student number on your EducationPlannerBC application form.
+If you transferred into UBC from another institution, an official transcript must be provided from all non-UBC post-secondary institutions.

 When can I drop off transcripts?